-What makes Geir Jenssen's brand of spacemusic, techno and environmental ambience special is that beneath the brilliant sound design and chilly surfaces is a humanity that's intimate, reflective and sometimes deeply touching in its melancholy.
+What makes Geir Jenssen's brand of spacemusic, techno and environmental ambience special is that beneath the brilliant sound design and chilly surfaces is a humanity that's intimate and sometimes deeply touching in its melancholy.

 country of origin:

 Ambient techno, environmental